jkingyens/docker4xcode/README.md

 # Docker for iOS Development
 Build and ship iOS apps with standard docker client.
-Just drop a Dockerfile into an XCode project and build+distribute using docker containers.
+Just drop a Dockerfile into an Xсode project and build+distribute using docker containers.

 # Getting Started